aotero1703/ENARES/README.md

 <div align="center">

-### Automated workflows for processing the National Survey on Social Relations (ENARES 2024)
+### Reproducible Stata workflow for processing the National Survey on Social Relations (ENARES 2024)

-*Reproducible Stata scripts for generating official indicators, analytical datasets and Power BI-ready outputs.*
+*From raw microdata to official indicators, analytical datasets and Power BI-ready outputs.*

 </div>